material-motion/material-motion/specifications/runtime/runtime.md

 > This is the preferred approach.

-- Map Executor to Plan type with lookup table
+- Map Executor type to Plan type with lookup table

 Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
 But it introduces the possibility of Executors conflicting on a given Plan.